saikat311297/Machine-Learning/README.md

 # Machine-Learning
-Assignment of Machine Learning Course provided by Standford University and taught by Professor Andrew Ng.
+Week 2 assignment of Machine Learning Course provided by Standford University and taught by Professor Andrew Ng.